arrwhidev/jukebox/README.md

 ## Notes

-I'm not a JavaScript developer.
+I'm not primarily a JavaScript developer.
 I started this project to improve my JS skills.
 I'm definitely open to constructive criticisms and advice on how I can improve.

+There's loads left to do on this project so feel free to contribute!

 Add songs to my playlist using ```#aswjukebox``` :)